entigolabs/infralib-lab/quickstart/1/readme.txt

 Option 2: Configure AWS Role.
 The current SSO role can be seen when clicking on the username in the upper right corner of the AWS Console.

-To list existin AWS IAM Roles:
+To list existing AWS IAM Roles:
 > $ aws iam list-roles --output json --query 'Roles[?starts_with(Path, `/aws-service-role/`) == `false`]' | jq -r '.[].RoleName'
 Change the following command to your needs or skip it.
 When using AWS SSO then one of the following wildcard values might work for you: AWSReservedSSO\_AWSAdministratorAccess\_.* or AWSReservedSSO_AdministratorAccess\_.*.
 > $ echo "iam_admin_role: AWSReservedSSO_AWSAdministratorAccess_.*" >> config/infra/eks.yaml